favonia/cloudflare-ddns/README.markdown

       - DOMAINS=example.org,www.example.org,example.io
         # Your domains (separated by commas)
       - PROXIED=true
-        # Use Cloudflare's proxy for these domains (optional)
+        # Leaning toward using Cloudflare's proxy for these domains (optional)
-        # Existing DNS records in Cloudflare keep their current proxy setting
+        # Existing DNS records in Cloudflare keep their current proxy statuses
-        # Change them once manually if you want to switch them
 ```

 <p id="cloudflare-api-token"><code>CLOUDFLARE_API_TOKEN</code> should be a Cloudflare API token, not the older global API key used by some other tools.
 Create one from the <a href="https://dash.cloudflare.com/profile/api-tokens">API Tokens page</a>, typically using the <strong>Edit zone DNS</strong> template.
 If you also use <a href="https://developers.cloudflare.com/waf/tools/lists/custom-lists/">WAF lists</a>, add the <strong>Account - Account Filter Lists - Edit</strong> permission.</p>